hummingbird-dev/HummingbirdTreeview.vue/README.md

 - (heroicons)

 Sometimes it can be tricky to integrate a component into ones own workflow.
-Therefore we ship all styles with the *style.css* to be independent from *tailwindcss* and *heroicons*.
-However, if you want to change the style of the *HummingbirdTreeview* you have to integrate it into your environment and do not use our *style.css*.
+Therefore we ship all styles with the *HummingbirdTreeview.css* to be independent from *tailwindcss* and *heroicons*.
+However, if you want to change the style of the *HummingbirdTreeview* you have to integrate it into your environment and do not use our *HummingbirdTreeview.css*.

 ## Installation